 The Victoria University of Wellington Foundation manages donations to support projects of strategic importance to the University.

-As of December 2019, the Foundation endowment portfolio is $42.3 million, providing ongoing support for academic positions, scholarships, and teaching and research programmes.
+As of December 2022, the investment portfolio is $83.5 million, providing ongoing support for academic positions, scholarships, and teaching and research programmes.

 The Board is responsible for ensuring all donated funds are correctly managed, invested, and disbursed.
 Investment of the funds is overseen by the Foundation’s Finance, Risk and Investment Committee, who receive monthly reports on funding for all projects.

 On a day-to-day basis, the University’s Development Office ensure that donors’ objectives and expectations are met through auditing annual accounts and monitoring formal agreements signed with donors and sponsors to ensure all terms are met.
 Each year the Development Office and the Foundation produce an Annual Report of all Foundation activity.

 You will find Victoria University of Wellington Foundation Trust’s audited financial statements for 2022 and the accompanying Auditor’s Report below.

 The Victoria University of Wellington Foundation Trustees also fund scholarships for students who are the first in their family to attend university.